ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 described in {{key-format}}, the access token MUST be sent using the key and proofing mechanism defined by the value of the `proof` field within the key object.

-The access token MUST be sent using the HTTP authorization scheme "GNAP" along with a key proof as described in {{binding-keys}} for the key bound to the access token.
+The access token MUST be sent using the HTTP "Authorization" request header field and the "GNAP" authorization scheme along with a key proof as described in {{binding-keys}}
+for the key bound to the access token.
 For example, a "jwsd"-bound access token is sent as follows:

 ~~~
 Authorization: GNAP OS9M2PMHKUR64TB8N6BW7OZB8CDFONP219RP1LT0